Skip to main content

 • Real estate investment platforms (crowdfunding immobilier, SCPI digitale)

-With Rodz, you can configure your fundraising signal tracker to surface companies matching these criteria in France, filtering by stage (seed, Series A, Series B+) and by company size so you’re not wasting cycles on micro-raises that won’t generate procurement decisions.
+With Rodz, you can configure your fundraising signal tracker to surface companies matching these criteria in France, filtering by stage (seed, Series A, Series B+) and by company size so you’re not spending time on micro-raises that won’t generate procurement decisions.

-Once you have your signal feed running, here’s a practical workflow:
+Once your signal feed is running, here’s a practical workflow.

 1. Qualify the signal immediately.
 Not every raise is equal.
-A €500K seed round for a one-person proptech is very different from a €15M Series B for a regional property developer expanding into new markets.
-Use the funding amount and stage as a first filter.
+A €500K seed for a one-person proptech is a different situation from a €15M Series B for a regional property developer expanding into new markets.
+Use funding amount and stage as a first filter.
 For most B2B vendors, Series A and above in the €3M+ range is where purchasing decisions become real.

 2. Map the decision-making unit.
-French real estate companies, especially at the scale where fundraising becomes relevant, typically have a small leadership team.
-Identify the CEO, CFO, Head of Operations, and CTO (if tech-forward).
+French real estate companies at the scale where fundraising becomes relevant typically have a small leadership team.
+Identify the CEO, CFO, Head of Operations, and CTO if the company is tech-forward.
 LinkedIn and Surfe can help you map the org and enrich contact data directly from your browser.

 3. Enrich and validate contact data.
-Use Fullenrich to find verified professional emails for your target contacts, and Bouncer to validate those emails before they hit your sequences.
-In a sector where decision-makers receive high volumes of outreach post-funding, deliverability matters.
+Use Fullenrich to find verified professional emails for your target contacts, then Bouncer to validate those emails before they hit your sequences.
+In a sector where decision-makers get high volumes of outreach post-funding, deliverability matters.

 4. Launch a time-sensitive outreach sequence.
-The window is short, typically 2 to 4 weeks post-announcement.
+The window is short, typically two to four weeks post-announcement.
 Use Lemlist to build a multichannel sequence combining email and LinkedIn touchpoints.
 Reference the funding round explicitly in your opening message.
 Specificity signals that you did your homework and aren’t blasting generic templates.

 Timing Your Outreach: The 72-Hour Rule in French Real Estate

-Here’s something most sales teams get wrong: they treat a fundraising announcement as a long-term targeting opportunity.
+Most sales teams treat a fundraising announcement as a long-term targeting opportunity.
 They add the company to a general nurture sequence and plan to follow up “when the time is right.”
 That’s a costly mistake.

-In the French real estate sector specifically, the post-funding sprint is compressed.
+In French real estate, the post-funding sprint is compressed.
 Companies that raise capital, particularly in proptech or flex office, often have their strategic vendor shortlist assembled within the first month.
 Founders move fast.
-The CFO is already in conversations with accountants, lawyers, and bankers.
+The CFO is already talking to accountants, lawyers, and bankers.
 The COO is scanning the market for operational tools.

 A practical rule: aim to reach out within 72 hours of a fundraising signal appearing in your Rodz dashboard.
-This is early enough to be first, but late enough that the founding team has started thinking about deployment.
+That’s early enough to be first, but late enough that the founding team has started thinking about deployment.

-For example, if a French co-living operator just raised a Series A, and you sell property management software, your angle might be: “Growing from 200 to 800 units in 18 months creates serious operational complexity, here’s how teams at your stage typically handle it.”
-That’s far more effective than a generic pitch.
+If a French co-living operator just raised a Series A and you sell property management software, your angle might be: “Growing from 200 to 800 units in 18 months creates serious operational complexity, here’s how teams at your stage typically handle it.”
+That’s far more effective than a generic pitch because it fits the context the company is actually in right now.
+The canonical framing for this kind of outreach is simple: I want to contact a company when it raises a Series A. That single sentence is enough to define the entire motion.

-You can also complement your email outreach with LinkedIn engagement.
-Waalaxy lets you build automated LinkedIn sequences that run in parallel with your email cadence, increasing your chances of getting a response without requiring your reps to manually manage every touchpoint.
+You can complement email outreach with LinkedIn engagement.
+Waalaxy lets you build automated LinkedIn sequences that run in parallel with your email cadence, increasing response rates without requiring reps to manually manage every touchpoint.

 For teams that want to automate parts of the signal-to-sequence workflow, Make can connect your Rodz signal feed to your CRM and outreach tools, triggering sequence enrollment automatically when a new fundraising event matches your criteria.